 Got a question?

-If you've read through the 'How to apply for HRC funding' section under 'Helpful links' and still have a question about the e-Asia JRP, please email Fiona Kenning, Research Investment Manager, or phone Fiona on +64 9 303 5208.
+If you've read through the 'How to apply for HRC funding' section under 'Helpful links' and still have a question about the e-Asia JRP, please email Fiona Kenning, Research Investment Manager - International, or phone Fiona on +64 9 303 5208.

 2018 e-Asia joint research programme application guidelines

 2018 e-Asia assessment criteria peer review criteria